Utah Fraud Lawyers for Securities, Wire, Tax, Mortgage, Ponzi, and Mortgage Fraud

 While the particular allegations and elements of a crime will differ depending upon the criminal charge brought and the facts of the case, our approach to defending clients remains clear – a single focus on preserving the legal innocence of our clients and seeking for them the best outcome possible through tenacious advocacy.

 Our Experience in Defending Clients Charged In Fraud Claims

 We have decades of experience in vigorously defending the rights of clients charged with crimes.
-One of the attorneys in our team formerly served as a U.S. Department of Justice prosecutor, and another formerly served as a federal magistrate judge.
-Having this experience greatly benefits our clients, and help us work the case, given this unique viewpoint we appreciate all parties to a criminal defense prosecution.
-With the wide ranging legal services SCM attorneys offer firm wide, we have an extensive group of lawyers who can provide assistance for highly specific matters that arise.
+One of the attorneys in our team formerly served as a U.S. Department of Justice prosecutor.
+Having this experience greatly benefits our clients, and helps us work the case.
+Given this unique viewpoint, we appreciate all parties to a criminal defense prosecution.
+With the wide-ranging legal services SCM attorneys offer firm wide, we have an extensive group of lawyers who can provide assistance for highly specific matters that arise.

 For more information about our criminal defense practice and our defense in fraud claims, please feel free to call our office directly in Salt Lake City (801) 521-9000 or St. George (435) 673-8288.
 You may also contact any of our criminal defense lawyers directly.